MrPiyush67/CredVerify-full/README.md

 ### 5. Test the Platform
 1. Open http://localhost:5173
-2. Sign up as Credentialist
+2. Sign up as Learner
 3. Upload a certificate (or use extension)
 4. View verification results